facebook/react-native-website/docs/react.md

 ---
-id: rect
+id: react
-title: Rect Object Type
+title: React Object Type
 ---

 `Rect` accepts numeric pixel values to describe how far to extend a rectangular area.
 These values are added to the original area's size to expand it.